 Albatross are the world's largest seabirds.
 These huge birds usually breed on remote islands and spend at least 85 per cent of their lives at sea.
-The royal albatross has a wingspan of up to 3.3m, and flies an estimated 190,000km each year.
+The royal albatross has a wingspan of three metres and stands at almost one metre tall.

 In 1951 a full-time field officer was appointed to act as caretaker of the albatross colony, and as wildlife ranger of Otago Peninsula.

-It has been difficult to protect the birds from introduced predators such as cats, dogs, ferrets and stoats, and fire is an ever-present danger.
-These problems have been largely overcome by erecting and maintaining predator-proof fences, and by the vigilance of local field staff.
+It has been difficult to protect the birds from introduced predators such as cats, ferrets and stoats, and in summer, fire is an ever-present danger.
+These problems have been largely overcome by predator control, and by the vigilance of local field staff.

 Albatross breeding season

-The breeding albatross arrive at Taiaroa Head in September each year.
-The large white egg, weighing up to 500gm (17oz), is laid during the first three weeks of November.
+The breeding albatross arrive at Pukekura in September each year.
+The large white egg, weighing up to 500g, is laid during the first three weeks of November.
 The parents then share the incubation duty over a period of 11 weeks - one of the longest incubation periods of any bird.

 Chicks hatch during late January and early February.
-The parents take turns at guarding it for the first 30 to 40 days, and also share feeding duties.
-For the first 20 days the chick is fed on demand.
+The parents take turns at guarding it for the first 30 to 40 days, and also share feeding duties where the chick is fed regularly throughout the day.
 At 100 days the chick's down reaches a maximum length of 12cm, important to keep it warm throughout the approaching winter months.

 At the start of spring in September, the fully fledged chick wanders from the nest, tests its outstretched wings and eventually takes off with the aid of a strong wind.
-Nearly 12 months after their arrival at Taiaroa Head, having cared for egg and chick over a period of 300 days, the albatross parents leave the colony to spend a year at sea before returning to breed again.
+Nearly 12 months after their arrival at Pukekura, having cared for egg and chick over a period of 300 days, the albatross parents leave the colony to spend a year at sea before returning to breed again.

-The young albatross spends the first three to six years at sea; many then return to this unique headland to start another generation of royal albatross on Taiaroa Head.
+The young albatross spends the first three to 10 years at sea; many then return to this unique headland to start another generation of royal albatross on Pukekura.